-3. AIMS
+3. Aims

-The BECTU SFX Branch has undertaken research to ensure spectacular effects can be created whilst ensuring the safety of personnel and property.
-This CoP is intended to provide a practical means of achieving this objective whilst re-enforcing the overriding need to focus on health and safety.
+The Bectu SFX Branch has undertaken research to ensure spectacular effects can be created while ensuring the safety of personnel and property.
+This CoP ishould provide a practical means of achieving this objective while reenforcing the overriding need to focus on health and safety.